-The Lambton Kent District School Board (LKDSB) is looking forward to welcoming students and staff for in-person learning in September 2021.
-Our experience this year has reinforced that in-person learning best meets the needs of the majority of our students to remain engaged and be successful, as well as provides a connection and sense of belonging for them.
-Although there are still many unknowns about the September 2021 return to learning, the LKDSB has started planning for the 2021-2022 school year.
+The Lambton Kent District School Board (LKDSB) is looking forward to welcoming students and staff for in-person learning in September 2022.
+Our experience throughout the past couple of years has reinforced that in-person learning best meets the needs of the majority of our students to remain engaged and be successful, as well as provides a connection and sense of belonging for them.

-Through recent surveys of family preferences for the next school year, we learned that for some families virtual learning may be the preferred program option for 2021-2022.
-LKDSB is committed to supporting students to learn in the manner that best meets their needs and circumstances and will provide virtual learning programming for both elementary and secondary students (Kindergarten to Grade 12) for the 2021-2022 school year.
+LKDSB is committed to supporting students to learn in the manner that best meets their needs and circumstances and will provide virtual learning programming for both elementary and secondary students (Kindergarten to Grade 12) as enrolment numbers permit for the 2022-2023 school year.

-Important Note: In order to promote stability within classrooms, enrolment in the virtual learning program is intended to be a permanent year-long commitment and families will not be able to opt-in or out of in-person and virtual learning during the 2021-2022 school year (exceptions would be considered on a case-by-case basis and accommodation would be based on space availability and may vary school-to-school and grade-by-grade).
+Important Note: In order to promote stability within classrooms, enrolment in the virtual learning program is intended to be a permanent year-long commitment.
+Families will not be able to opt-in or out of in-person and virtual learning during the 2022-2023 school year (exceptions would be considered on a case-by-case basis and accommodation would be based on space availability and may vary school-to-school and grade-by-grade).